Alpha Video

+In November 2022, Alpha Video entered into an exclusive manufacturing and distribution agreement with Allied Vaughn and transitioned to a manufacture on demand (MOD) model.

 The company is privately held, and owned by Collectables Records founder Jerry Greene.
-Alpha Video is one of a group of companies, including Collectables Records, Gotham Distributing Corporation and the e-commerce website OLDIES.com, owned and operated by Jerry Greene and the Greene family.
+Alpha Video is one of a group of companies, including Collectables Records and Gotham Distributing Corporation, owned and operated by Jerry Greene and the Greene family.
+Until March 2023, this group also included the e-commerce website Oldies.com; however, that business is now part of Old School Ventures, Inc., a joint venture formed by MVD Entertainment Group and Gotham Distributing Corporation.